5 accredited programs. Compare programs, get details, and request info.

 Basic life support skills including CPR, AED use, and ventilations.
 Available in two tracks: pre-hospital and in-facility.
 In Florida, aspiring Basic Life Supports can choose from 5 accredited training programs designed to prepare students for certification and career success in emergency medical services.

-Certification Requirements: To become a certified Basic Life Support in Florida, you must complete an accredited training program and pass the AHA (National Registry of Emergency Medical Technicians) cognitive and psychomotor exams.
-American Heart Association certification is recognized nationwide and demonstrates that you meet national standards for emergency medical care.
+Certification Requirements: To become a certified Basic Life Support in Florida, you must complete an accredited training program and pass the AHA cognitive and psychomotor exams.
+American Heart Association certification is recognized nationwide.

 Program Options: BLS programs in Florida are offered by community colleges, technical schools, fire departments, and private training organizations.
-Programs vary in schedule (full-time, part-time, evening, weekend), format (in-person, hybrid), and duration.
-Most programs include classroom instruction, hands-on skills labs, and clinical rotations to ensure comprehensive preparation.
+Programs vary in schedule, format, and duration, with classroom instruction, hands-on skills labs, and clinical rotations.

 The AHA BLS Provider Course focuses on CPR skills for adults, children, and infants, involving AED and BVM techniques.
 Designed for healthcare providers, the course includes rescue breathing and real-world scenarios.
 Students receive an AHA BLS Provider Manual and, upon successful completion, a valid BLS eCard for two years, equipping them for rapid emergency response.